 The beta spectrum from uranium is highly dependent on the quantity of daughter products in the uranium, which in turn depends on the enrichment level of the uranium.
 In some cases, the personnel dosimetry information includes extremity dosimeter results that can be considered in combination with the shielded dosimeter results to evaluate shallow or beta dose.
 The personnel beta exposures and doses can be reconstructed through an evaluation of the associated individual's personnel monitoring records and application of dose reconstruction methods.
-Because dosimeter results are available for all members of the proposed SSFL-Area IV worker class evaluated in this report, NIOSH has concluded that sufficient information exists to permit bounding the beta exposures for the proposed class.
+Because dosimeter results are available for the radiation workers working at SSFL-Area IV, which would include the most highly exposed individuals, NIOSH has concluded that sufficient information exists to permit bounding the beta exposures for the evaluated class.

 In addition to the analysis of the beta exposures, low-energy photons also contribute to personnel shallow dose.
 Plutonium produces very few highly-penetrating gamma rays because they occur at such a low emission probability.
 Most photons from plutonium are from low-energy X-rays that are easily shielded.
 The primary source of external photon exposure is the decay of americium-241, which produces a 60 keV photon with 37% probability of emission per alpha disintegration.
 Americium-241 is the beta decay progeny of plutonium-241.
-The americium-241 in-growth in the plutonium increases with time, and hence, increasingly contributes its higher-energy photon component to the total exposure.
+The americium-241 in-growth in the plutonium increases with time, and hence increasingly contributes its higher-energy photon component to the total exposure.
 The plutonium-241 decay beta is of low energy (0.022 MeV) and is completely shielded by thin rubber gloves and various other materials (DOE, 2006).
-Based on the available source term information associated with these exposures, NIOSH has concluded that sufficient information exists to permit bounding the low-energy photon exposures for the SSFL-Area IV proposed worker class.
+Based on the available source term information associated with these exposures, NIOSH has concluded that sufficient information exists to permit bounding the low-energy photon exposures for the SSFL-Area IV evaluated worker class.

 High-energy photon exposures also resulted from SSFL-Area IV routine radiological operations with uranium and other high-energy photon sources (as discussed in the SSFL Technical Basis Documents and this evaluation report).
-Enriched uranium has much less in-growth of protactinium-234m, but uranium-235 and its decay products emit a 185.7 KeV photon 57% of the time and a 143.8 KeV photon 11% of the time.
+Enriched uranium has much less in-growth of protactinium-234m, but uranium-235 and its decay products emit a 185.7 keV photon 57% of the time and a 143.8 keV photon 11% of the time.
 These two photons dominate the measured photon energy spectra.
 It is appropriate to assume that the entire photon dose from enriched uranium is a result of exposure in the 30 - 250 keV photon energy range.
 For enriched uranium, the reconstruction assumes that all photon doses were a result of exposure to the 30 - 250 keV photon energy range, which provides a bounding dose estimate for external dose reconstruction (DOE, 2006).
-Because dosimeter results are available for all members of the proposed SSFL-Area IV worker class evaluated in this report, NIOSH has concluded that sufficient information exists to permit bounding the high-energy photon exposures for the proposed class.
+Because dosimeter results are available for the radiation workers working at SSFL-Area IV, which would include the most highly exposed individuals, NIOSH has concluded that sufficient information exists to permit bounding the beta exposures for the evaluated worker class.